ottok/debcraft/README.md

 ### Debian package

-Debcraft in Debian unstable ("sid") and Ubuntu 24.10 "Oracular" since July 2024.
+Debcraft is in Debian unstable ("sid") and Ubuntu 24.10 "Oracular" since July 2024.
 If running such a new version one can simply install with:

 ```